matthewsouthey/matthewsouthey.github.io/_posts/2018-01-03-motte-and-bailey.md

 ---
 published: true
-title: 'Hmm: Motte and Bailey Plus Bad-Faith'
+title: 'Hmm: Motte-and-Bailey Plus Bad-Faith'
 comments: true
 ---
 “Motte-and-bailey” is an interesting rhetorical fallacy that was formulated by Nicholas Shackel ([here](https://philpapers.org/archive/SHATVO-2.pdf)), and then summarized by (the inimitable) Scott Alexander ([here](http://slatestarcodex.com/2014/11/03/all-in-all-another-brick-in-the-motte/)).
 In Scott’s article, he mentions that weakmanning is a mirror image of the motte-and-bailey fallacy - in a dialogue, the combination of these fallacies can lead to an impasse.